sapienstech/angular-forms-extension/README.md

 # Angular Hybrid Forms
 A form library implementing a template driven form methodology using Angular's Reactive Forms

+** This library is under active development and did has not reached its final form yet **

 ## Why?
 Angular offers two form modules:  [Template-driven](https://angular.io/guide/forms#template-driven-forms) and [Model-driven](https://angular.io/guide/reactive-forms) (aka Reactive forms).
 Which one is better?
 The Angular team claims [neither one is](https://angular.io/guide/reactive-forms#which-is-better-reactive-or-template-driven).